ReactiveHTML/rimmel/README.md

 With RML/Rimmel you can treat most DOM elements as sources, sinks, or both.

 ### Stream Processing
-Sources normally emit raw data, not meant to display in a UI (e.g.: a ScrollEvent), so what we do is to process and format them.
+Sources normally emit raw data, not meant to display in a UI (e.g.: a ScrollEvent or a MouseEvent), so what we do is to process and format them.
 This can include mapping, reducing, etc. RxJS comes with a comprehensive set of utility functions to transform data.

 ### Supported Sources